DIVD-2026-00007 - Victim Notification Operation Endgame - S03E03 & S03E04

 - If you are a system administrator and wonder if accounts of your users are involved, see our instructions for using the apex lists

-- If you are a SOC/CSIRT and wonder if this involves your constituency, the instructions for using the apex lists also applies to you.
+- If you are a SOC/CSIRT and wonder if this involves your constituency, the instructions for using the apex lists also apply to you.

 What we are doing